 CHANIE GRONER

 My brave 23-weeker was born at 680 grams.
 He struggled through many NICU ups and downs for 126 days before being discharged.
-He came home still needing oxygen support, had cardiac surgery at 11 months, struggled with feeding and had many developmental delays .
-Today, thank G-d, that is all behind us and he is a happy and healthy 5 year old!
+He came home still needing oxygen support, had cardiac surgery at 11 months, struggled with feeding and had many developmental delays.
+With all that behind us, I try to take what I’ve learned to support and encourage others preemie moms.

 TOBY TABAK

-I am the proud mother of a 25 week micro-preemie.
+I am the proud mother of Sara, a 25 week micro-preemie.
 Her birthweight was 750 grams and she was 12 inches long.
 For the first 6 weeks of her life, she breathed with the assistance of a respirator.
 She valiantly fought her way through the NICU and all of its accompanying challenges.
 After 102 days, she finally came home.
-She is currently 3 years old and is thriving, Baruch Hashem.
+It is truly a privilege to support and guide families of preemies through my work at WeeCare.